 Caruaru Pernambuco, Brazil Travel Guide

-Caruaru's consistent warmth means lightweight, breathable cloths are necessary year-round.
+Caruaru's consistent warmth means lightweight, breathable materials are necessary year-round.
 Cotton, linen, or quick-drying synthetics are excellent choices.
 During the dry season (August-March), focus on light and airy clothing as the sun is strong.

 Comfortable, sturdy Walking sandals or breathable Sneakers for daily exploration and markets.